Nick Kyrgios Given Pep Talk by Chair Umpire Mo Lahyani During 2018 US Open Match

 Kyrgios, who is prone to meltdowns, appeared to be having another one in the second set against Pierre-Hugues Herbert.
 He allowed multiple serves to blow past him without any effort as he dropped to down 0-3 in the second set after losing the first.

 "He was just concerned about how I was playing.
-He was like: 'Nick are you OK?'"
-Kyrgios said on the court after the match.
-"I was like: 'Yeah everything is fine.'
+He was like, 'Nick, are you OK?'"
+Kyrgios said after the match.
+"I was like, 'Yeah, everything is fine.'
 I just wasn't feeling great."

 Kyrgios has a history of giving up on matches.
-He admitted he gave up at a certain point in his match against Borna Coric at this month's Western & Southern Open.
-Like the match Thursday, Kyrgios eventually came back from his funk and won the contest.
+He admitted to having given up at a certain point in his match against Borna Coric at this month's Western & Southern Open.
+Like he did Thursday, Kyrgios eventually came back from his funk and won the match against Coric.

-'This isn't you; I know that' - Kyrgios wins after 'umpire pep talk'
+US Open 2018: Roger Federer beats Benoit Paire to reach third round